 Mobal

-If you plan to stay in Japan for more than 3 months and are seeking an alternative to installing broadband, rent one of Mobal’s WiFi devices.
-The company’s WiFi router is a cloud device that uses Japan’s 3 main networks (Softbank, DoCoMo, au), giving you the best possible coverage in Japan.
+If you plan to stay in Japan for more than 3 months and are seeking an alternative to installing broadband, rent a Mobal WiFi device.
+The company’s WiFi router is a cloud device that utilizes Japan’s three main networks (Softbank, DoCoMo, and au), providing the best possible coverage in Japan.

 The standard package gives you 100GB per month, more than enough for an average internet user.

-The great news is no long-term contract is required to sign up for Mobal’s WiFi service.
-You can terminate the service anytime after a 3-month period by clicking the “Cancel service” button on the portal.
+The great news is that no long-term contract is required to sign up for Mobal’s WiFi service.
+You can terminate the service anytime after 3 months by clicking the “Cancel service” button on the portal.

 If you are interested, refer to the official website HERE and order!

-The Best Japan Pocket WiFi Providers for Short-Term Travelers
+The Best Japan Pocket WiFi Providers and How Much Does Renting a Pocket WiFi Cost in Japan for Short-Term Travelers

-Sakura Mobile, Japan Wireless, and NINJA WiFi are Japan’s top three Pocket WiFi providers.
+Sakura Mobile and Japan Wireless are Japan’s top two pocket WiFi providers.
 Each provider’s pricing differs slightly because the level of services they provide isn’t the same.
-The best Japan Pocket Wifi Company for you differs depending on your type of traveller and your internet usage pattern.
-So, refer to the table below to find the Japan Pocket Wifi provider you should use.
+The best Japan pocket WiFi company for you depends on your type of traveller and your internet usage pattern.
+So, refer to the table below to find the Japan pocket WiFi provider you should use.

-Our favorite is Sakura Mobile.
+Our favorite Japan pocket WiFi provider is Sakura Mobile.
 The company uses NTT DoCoMo’s network, the best network in Japan.
 This means the greatest coverage and the fastest speed.
-Their pick-up counter at the airport also has long opening hours.
+Their pickup counter at the airport also has long opening hours.
 The one at Haneda Airport is only closed from 1 am to 4 am, accommodating early and late arrival passengers.

 NINJA WiFi (click for more info) | Softbank | Depending on the plan you choose | ☛ 3GB High Speed: 770 Yen/Day ☛ 5GB High Speed: 1,100 Yen/Day ☛ 10GB High Speed: 1,320 Yen/Day ☛ Unlimited High Speed: 1,980 Yen/Day | 10 | Yes | No |

-If you plan to stay in Japan for at least a month, you can rent a Pocket WiFi at a discount.
-Again, depending on your internet usage pattern, the best Japan Pocket Wifi Company for you differs.
-So refer to the comparative table below to find the Japan Pocket Wifi provider you should go for.
+If you plan to stay in Japan for at least a month, you can rent a pocket WiFi at a discount.
+Again, depending on your internet usage pattern, the best Japan pocket WiFi company for you differs.
+Refer to the comparative table below to find the Japan pocket WiFi provider you should choose.

 Our favorite is Mobal.
 The company uses all of Japan’s big network providers.
 This means consistent, smooth internet surfing.
 Breaking the 3-month contract also incurs a smaller fee compared to other companies.